trustedanalytics-ng/zookeeper-broker/README.md

 zookeeper-broker
 ================

-Cloud foundry broker for Zookeeper.
+Broker for creation znodes on Zookeeper.

 # How to use it?
 To use zookeeper-broker, you need to build it from sources configure, deploy, create instance and bind it to your app.
 Follow steps described below.